Amendments under the European Patent Convention: Inescapable Article 123(2) and (3) EPC trap

 According to the case law of the Boards of Appeal, if a European patent contains a feature that was not disclosed in the application as filed (in contravention of Article 123(2) EPC) and if the removal of this feature would extend the scope of protection beyond the scope conferred by the patent as granted (in contravention of Article 123(3) EPC), the European patent has, in principle, to be revoked.
 In principle again, it does not matter whether the amendment leading to such a situation may have been approved during prosecution by the Examining Division, since the responsibility for any amendment always lies with the applicant.

 The German Federal Court of Justice (BGH) has adopted a different solution to this problem, allowing patentees to avoid the trap altogether: the so-called "footnote solution".
 The limiting feature, which was not originally disclosed in the application as filed, can stay in the claim and will limit the scope of protection, but is ignored for assessing patentability.

+Additional formal restriction on amendments during opposition proceedings

+During opposition proceedings, the patent proprietor may only amend the description, claims and drawings of the European patent if "the amendments are occasioned by a ground for opposition under Article 100, even if that ground has not been invoked by the opponent".